Police Brutality and the LGBTQ Community

 Attribution: 2.0 Generic (CC BY 2.0) Share License Attribution: https://www.flickr.com/photos/newtown_grafitti/

-read the full article
+read the full report

 Startling Data on Police Harrasment and Abuse